wing5wong/artisan-whs-static/source/_events/2020-07-20_cultural-awards.md

 title: CULTURAL AWARDS 2020
 date: 2020-10-22T01:21:19.039Z
 ---
-Held at the Royal Wanganui Opera House.
+Held at The Royal Wanganui Opera House.

-More information to follow shortly.
+**6:00pm** @ The Royal Wanganui Opera House for Drinks & Nibbles & viewing of Senior Art.

+**7:00pm start** @ The Auditorium for The Royal Wanganui Opera House for the Awards.

+Tickets for the Cultural Awards are on sale at the Bursars Office for $10.

+Everyone attending will need to purchase a ticket, this includes prize winners.

+The last day to purchase these will be on Wednesday 21 October.